Conformality of $1/N$ corrections in SYK-like models: SYK model with disorder

 \item The edges are of two types.
 The fermionic edges carry a \emph{color} label $c \in \{1\ldots q\}$.
 The disorder edges carry a $0$ label.
 Edges are labelled in such a way that no two adjacent edges have the same label (color or disorder).

 \item The faces are cycles made alternatively of edges labelled $0$ and $c$, for some color label. \end{itemize} The free energy of the colored SYK has a $1/N$ expansion of the form

-where $\ell_m(G)$ is a characteristic number of the Feynman graph $G$. $\ell_m(G)$ is the number of multi-colored cycles of the graph $G_{\backslash 0}$ that is obtained from $G$ by contracting all edges labelled $0$.
-From these considerations we get that the exact two-point function also admits a $1/N$ expansion
+where $\ell_m(G)$ is a characteristic number of the Feynman graph $G$: more precisely, it is the number of multi-colored cycles of the graph $G_{\backslash 0}$ that is obtained from $G$ by contracting all edges labelled $0$.
+From these considerations, we get that the exact two-point function also admits a $1/N$ expansion